 Passport Processing Fees Adult passports—age 16 years and older—cost $110, while passports for minors—under 16 years of age—cost $80.
 The passport card is also available for $30.00 for an adult and $15.00 for a minor.
 A $35 processing fee will be added for each transaction.

 Passport Applications for Minors when applying for a passport for a minor (Applicants under 16 years of age)BOTH PARENTS AND THE CHILD MUST BE PRESENT DURING THE APPLICATION APPOINTMENT.

-A typical application will take four to six weeks to be fully processed, but if applicants wish to have their passports sooner, the process can be expedited for an additional fee of $60 per application.
-The processing time for expedited applications is two to four weeks.
+A typical application will take a flat six weeks to be fully processed, but if applicants wish to have their passports sooner, the process can be expedited for an additional fee of $60 per application.
+The processing time for expedited applications is a flat three weeks.
 Please see current fee chart here.

 For passport applications and forms, application processing times, passport laws, locations and hours of processing centers, or for more information about obtaining, replacing, changing or renewing passports, visit the U.S. Department of State Passport Services Office (www.uspassportservice.com).